Winter weather expected to bring more snow to area

 The temperature will also play a factor in the type of precipitation that falls.

-A high of 40 degrees on Thursday will mean the 70% chance of precipitation predicted by the NWS will likely be in the form of rain, but with a low of 20 Thursday night, the rain will likely change over to snow.
+A high of 44 degrees Thursday will mean the 70% chance of precipitation predicted by the NWS will likely be in the form of rain, but with a low of 21 Thursday night, the rain will likely change over to snow, continuing through Friday morning.
+Saturday is expected to be clear with a high of 34.

-So, the best guess from forecasters with the NWS in Blacksburg is for this fast moving upper-level disturbance to begin as light rain over night and into the early morning on Thursday.

 As the weather system moves along the southeast coast on Friday, an area of low pressure will develop along the South Carolina and North Carolina coast and move northeast.